mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/recruiting-cadences.md

 ## Recruiter intake session

-Your Recruiter will schedule an intake session after you’ve completed your Job Description.
+Your Recruiter will schedule an intake session after you’ve completed your [Job description and & ICP](https://docs.google.com/document/d/1rpTI2NKu4H_781vpx_eD9Fku7go4gGDs1P7bJAMQvAU/edit) (Ideal Candidate Profile) form.
 During this call, your Recruiter works with you to ensure alignment on the level, ideal candidate profile, application, screening questions, the interview process, and next steps.
+This session will also serve as an alignment meeting with the interviewers selected for the panel.
+The **Focus & Screening areas** should be defined for each interviewer along with the scorecard and Lever interview feedback form for each one.

+## Interview feedback
+Each interviewer should provide feedback in Lever within 24 hs after meeting with the candidate.
+The feedback should give as much detail and context as possible.
+This will help to align expectations both for the Recruiting team and lately, for the final interviewers (MLT and AA).
+As a guideline, please complete your feedback notes around this: Areas that you went through during the interview; Likes; Wishes; Red flags (if there´s any);Alignment to our [Leadership Principles](https://mattermost.com/about-us/); candidate´s concerns or questions.

 ## Mid-interview sync